THE ISSUE OF BLOOD

 No motel tonight.

-My skin tingled; no longer the outer margin of my body.
-I was viscerally connected to everything around me; the ground, the sky, and the emerging, dim glint of gemstone lanterns in the deepening black-velvet, celestial dome.
-A staggered breath whispered out of my lips, mouthing a long-neglected, altar boy prayer: Munda quod est sordidum, riga quod est aridum, sana quod est saucium… Cleanse that which is unclean, water that which is dry, heal that which is wounded.
+My skin tingled, no longer feeling like the outer margin of my body.
+I seemed viscerally connected to everything around me; the ground, the sky, and the emerging, dim glint of gemstone lanterns in the deepening black-velvet celestial dome.
+A staggered breath whispered from my lips, mouthing a long-neglected Altar Boy prayer.

-As the sun gave up its last rays, Joshua Tree’s nocturnal inhabitants awoke.
-Coyotes roamed across the far-off landscape looking to satiate their unending hunger.
+As the sun gave up its last rays, Joshua Tree's nocturnal inhabitants awoke.
+Coyotes roamed across the far-off landscape, looking to satiate their unending hunger.
 They howled into the night, barking and baying as they moved along the floor of what had once been an inland sea.

-The waxing moon began its passage, set royally in a wispy corona, just before midnight and it cast gauzy, grey shadows where the sun had set down deep, dark penumbras.
+The waxing moon began its passage, set royally in a wispy corona, just before midnight, and it cast gauzy, grey shadows where the sun had set down deep, dark penumbras.
 I knew the moon would be a full disk the next night, shining its lunacy light on this heartland of spirits.
-My cassette player provided a whisper-soft, heavenly score to accompany the show; Eno’s Thursday Afternoon with its ethereal ambience and seemingly random construction, soothing piano fragments blended into a spiritual, synthesizer groundwork.
+My cassette player provided a whisper-soft, heavenly score to accompany the show; Eno's Thursday Afternoon with its ethereal ambiance and seemingly random construction, soothing piano fragments blended into a spiritual, synthesizer groundwork.
 I was an audience of one, presented with the incomprehensible complexity of the performance.

 Sublime.